Both World Wars

 with thanks to John Dann

-floating on a board after the sinking of the Bismarck west of Brest,
+having already survived, named Oskar, the sinking of the Bismarck, west of Brest,

-France, on 27 May 1941.
-"Sam" then survived the torpedo damage of HMS
+France, on 27 May 1941, and then the torpedo damage and subsequent loss

 23 April 1943.
 A tortoise was found